mpxv-lineages/lineage-designation/README.md

  - that has spread internationally
  - contains at least 15 sequences
+ - clear common phylogenetic structure (no uncertainty about possibly being designated as 2 lineages instead of 1)
  - at least one freely available high quality reference sequence

 Each new lineage is defined by a `yaml` file according the [schema](schemas/lineage_schema.yml).